How Speed Reading increases productivity

 snellezen.jpg

 Need to process lots of information and written text?
 If you want to figure out how to read faster, this could be the answer you’ve been looking for.
+Speed reading allows you to capture text much more efficiently and in a brain-friendly way.
+With these five tips you will quickly master all your reading.

 On average, we can read about 250 words per minute.
 With speed reading, you can read as many as 1,000 words per minute.
 That's four times faster.
 A smart way to increase your productivity.